... so take off all your clothes.

 Jason: Do you wake up every morning and say, "Today, I'm going to find someone's dream that's come true and put an end to it"?

 Davan: I look at it like this: the holiday season may have a phenomenally high suicide rate, but we can't hope to maintain that level of excellence if everyone doesn't do their part.

 - StickManStickMan plays with this in strip 692: the heros are stuck in a car lifted by a helicopter over a volcano, so one of them suggests this.

 - Code Lyoko: Used to play up the UST for all it was worth between Ulrich and Yumi in episode "New Order", as seen above.
 And to much frustration, they still remained Just Friends.

-- Seen when Fry and Bender flood their prison cell with steam and decide to use it as an actual sauna.
+- Seen when Fry and Bender flood their prison cell with steam in an ill-conceived escape attempt and decide to use it as a sauna.